pygments/pygments/doc/index.rst

 Read more in the :doc:`FAQ list <faq>` or the :doc:`documentation <docs/index>`, or `download the latest release <https://pypi.python.org/pypi/Pygments>`_.

-.. _contribute:

 Contribute
 ----------

 Like every open-source project, we are always looking for volunteers to help us with programming.
 Python knowledge is required, but don't fear: Python is a very clear and easy to learn language.

-Development takes place on `GitHub <https://github.com/pygments/pygments>`_.
+Read our :doc:`contribution guidelines
+<docs/contributing>` for more information.

 If you found a bug, just open a ticket in the GitHub tracker.
 Be sure to log in to be notified when the issue is fixed -- development is not fast-paced as